Henrique-Baumegger/godot-fims_food/ReadMe.md

 Always all 3 ingredients, but only one drink type.
 Amount avalible is infinite.
 Each product has a chance to be on sale, or expensive.
 This influences the initial price for it..
 Also at each shop you can pay to refill your whole health.
 It always costs the same, no matter the health.
 Very expensive.
-BETTER: PRICE STAYS THE SAME QUANTITY INCREASES
+BETTER: PRICE STAYS (adjusted by "sale" or "expensive" random tags) THE SAME QUANTITY INCREASES